Papers of Edgar Sydney Worrall - Wallet 2 - Part 6

 and submarines have

-kept well out of way
+kept well out of our way

 Best of luck old man we

-may need before very long
+may meet before very long

 Edgar